CiscoDevNet/AppDynamicsIKSIST/README.md

 Check for a sucessful Run before progressing to the next step.
 Also, make a note of the master node IP address.

-### Step 5: Use RBAC script to create AppDynamics User and license rule
+### Step 5: Use RBAC script to create AppDynamics User, Role and license rule

 Execute the tfiksrbac TFCB workspace to set up the user/role/license rules in SAAS Controller.
 This will also create the k8s secret for the accesskey that will used to install the cluster agent in the cluster.
 Check for a sucessful Run before progressing to the next step.